A coworking space is coworkers second home

-Write up a set of rules and working principles, both on an individual level (each coworker/team in relation to their working space), as well as communal areas for the whole community.
-Share these with them, ask for their opinion and make them to contribute too; coworking spaces are made better when you and the community all work together.
+Write up a set of rules and working principles, both on an individual level (each coworker/team in relation to their working space), and communal areas for the whole community.
+Share these with them, ask for their opinion and make them contribute too; coworking spaces are made better when you and the community all work together.

 Inform your new members where the rules for occupying the space and co-living are posted, so that anybody is able to consult them whenever they like.

-This could also include some of the sanctions or measures that the coworking space employs should the rules set out above be broken.
+This could also include some sanctions or measures that the coworking space employs should the rules set out above be broken.